run-llama/llama_index/docs/module_guides/loading/documents_and_nodes/usage_documents.md

 3. `Document.text_template` -> default = `{metadata_str}\n\n{content}`

-Once your metadata is converted into a string using `metadata_seperator` and `metadata_template`, this templates controls what that metadata looks like when joined with the text content of your document/node.
+Once your metadata is converted into a string using `metadata_separator` and `metadata_template`, this templates controls what that metadata looks like when joined with the text content of your document/node.
 The `metadata` and `content` string keys are required.

 ### Summary